uniyalmani/user_records/README.md

 # user_records

-authentication and authorization
+* authentication and authorization

-docker-compose up -> to run project locally
+* docker-compose up -> to run project locally

-user can create account
+* user can create account
-user can add name, college to db user can list all added name and college name
+* user can add name, college to db
+* user can list all added name and college name

-end point can be tested by postman as well as integrated UI.
+* end point can be tested by postman as well as integrated UI.

-end points
+* end points

 "/" -> home
 # "/login" --> type - post
+*** request body***
 ```
 { "data": {
     "email":"Ashu@1234",